isomerpages/govtech-stp/_periodic-commuting-arrangement/00a-pca-requirement-and-process.md

         <ol style="margin-top:0px; list-style-type: lower-roman;">
          <li style="font-size:16px; margin-top:0px; margin-bottom:0px;">Disseminate the COVID-19 PCR test appointment details to their employees.
 Details of the appointment will be sent to the application sponsor via email and SMS; </li>
           <li style="font-size:16px; margin-top:0px; margin-bottom:0px;">Ensure that their employees show up for their test appointment; and</li>
-         <li style="font-size:16px; margin-top:0px; margin-bottom:0px;">Ensure that their employees return to their SHN accommodation immediately after their test, where they will remain until the end of their 14-day SHN or when a negative COVID-19 PCR test is conveyed (whichever is later).</li>
+         <li style="font-size:16px; margin-top:0px; margin-bottom:0px;">iii.
+Ensure that their employees remain in their SHN accommodation until the end of their 14-day SHN or when a negative COVID-19 PCR test is conveyed, whichever is later.</li>
          </ol>
     </td>
   </tr>